linode/docs/docs/email-warning-shortguide/index.md

 {{< disclosure-note "Note About Email at Linode" >}}

 This guide may involve or result in sending email.
-In an effort to fight spam, Linode restricts outbound connections on ports 25, 465, and 587 on all Linodes for new accounts created after $date.
+In an effort to fight spam, Linode restricts outbound connections on ports 25, 465, and 587 on all Linodes for new accounts created after November 5th, 2019.
 For more information, please see [Sending Email on Linode](/docs/email/running-a-mail-server/#sending-email-on-linode).

 {{< /disclosure-note >}}